Cuttack–Sambalpur line: NALCO and NTPC links

 This railway line connects NALCO and NTPC plants in Angul to rest of the country.
 The plant receives coal from the Lingaraj coal mine of MCL through a MGR Railway transportation system covering a distance of 39 km.

 Coalfield links

 Talcher Coalfield with reserves of 38.65 billion tonnes, the largest in India, is located on the Cuttack–Sambalpur line.
 This railway line connects the MCL coalfields of Brajrajnagar and Talcher in western and eastern Odisha respectively.

 Speed limits

 The Cuttack–Sambalpur line is classified as a "Group D Spl" line which can take speeds up to 100 km/h.
-This section already carries high traffic density and is likely to grow substantially in future with the completion of doubling work.
+This section carries high traffic density.
 The sanctioned speed limit for this line is 100 km/h.

 Passenger movement

 Cuttack, Dhenkanal, Angul, Talcher road and Sambalpur are the busiest railway stations in this section.